In some places, history lives in the great cities.

 When visitors and tourists came to their mountain home after the creation of the national park, the Walkers may have been happy to welcome guests to their home, pose and sell trinkets.
 But don’t think for a second there was not a clear calculation done before they allowed that foolishness.

 And honestly, while the tourists came to Wears Valley and back to the cabin in the woods to get a look at the sisters clinging to their hillbilly ways, like gawking at animals in a zoo, I imagine it was really the Walker sisters who got the better show.

 The mountain folks weren’t like those who clung to the old ways in other parts of the country.

-They were not like the Amish, who eschew modern technology on religious grounds, but they certainly lived primitive lives by more modern standards.
+The Walker sisters were not like the Amish, who eschew modern technology on religious grounds.
+Still, they certainly lived primitive lives by more modern standards.

 There were a lot of communities in the mountains in places like Hancock County where people continued to live without power or running water even as late as the 60s or 70s.

 The Walker sisters were not cut off from the outside world.
-They traveled a bit, but their connection to the family homestead and their mountain traditions proved stronger than any lure of the larger world.
+They traveled a bit.
+Still, their connection to the family homestead and their mountain traditions proved stronger than any lure of the larger world.